Pascal-So/peg-solitaire/report/template/jacow.typ

   /// The paper size
   /// -> "jacow" | "a4" | "letter"
   paper-size: "jacow",
-  /// The heading used for the abstract
+  /// The headi0ng used for theabstract
   /// -> str | content
   abstract-title: "Abstract",
   /// The heading used for the references